picqer/php-barcode-generator/Readme.md

 ## Upgrading to v3
 There is no need to change anything when upgrading from v2 to v3.
 Above you find the new preferred way of using this library since v3.
 But the old style still works.

+To give the renderers the same interface, setting colors is now always with an array of RGB colors.
+If you use the old BarcodeGenerator* classes and use colors with names ('red') or hex codes (#3399ef), these will be converted using the ColorHelper.
+All hexcodes are supported, but for names of colors only the basic colors are supported.

 If you want to convert to the new style, here is an example:
 ```php